Mindtree

+Mindtree Limited was an Indian multinational information technology services and consulting company, headquartered in Bangalore.
+Mindtree was acquired by Larsen & Toubro in 2019, before being merged with L&T Infotech (LTI) in 2022 to form LTIMindtree.

-The company deals in e-commerce, mobile applications, cloud computing, digital transformation, data analytics, testing, enterprise application integration and enterprise resource planning, with more than 307 active clients and 43 offices in over 18 countries, as of 31 March 2019.
+The company had business interests in e-commerce, mobile applications, cloud computing, digital transformation, data analytics, testing, enterprise application integration, and enterprise resource planning.
+Mindtree had more than 307 active clients and 43 offices in over 18 countries, as of 31 March 2019.

 History

 In August 1999, Mindtree Consulting Private Limited was founded by ten IT professionals, three of which invested through an entity incorporated in Mauritius.
-It was funded by the venture capital firms Walden International and Sivan Securities, and received further funding in 2001 from the Capital Group and Franklin Templeton.
+It was funded by the venture capital firms Walden International and Sivan Securities and received further funding in 2001 from the Capital Group and Franklin Templeton.

-It became a public company on 12 December 2006, and was listed on the Bombay Stock Exchange and National Stock Exchange.
-Its IPO debuted on 9 February 2007, and closed on 14 February 2007.
+It became a public company in December 2006, and was listed on the Bombay Stock Exchange and National Stock Exchange.
+Its IPO debuted in February 2007, and closed in February 2007.
 The IPO was oversubscribed by more than a hundred times.

-Mindtree announced a new brand identity and logo, with the slogan "Welcome to possible" on 28 September 2012.
+Mindtree announced a new brand identity and logo, with the slogan "Welcome to possible" in September 2012.
+In 2012, Mindtree set up its first U.S. delivery center (USDC) in Gainesville, Florida, under the leadership of Scott Staples, co-founder and Global Head of Sales.

-In 2012, Mindtree setup its first U.S. delivery center (USDC) in Gainesville, Florida, under the leadership of Scott Staples, co-founder and Global Head of Sales.
-As of 2017, the company has 43 offices in over 17 countries.
+In 2017, the company had 43 offices in over 17 countries.

 Larsen & Toubro (L&T), an infrastructure major and one of the largest conglomerates in India, took over control of Mindtree in June 2019 and currently has a 61.08% stake in the company.
-L&T's take over of Mindtree was described at the time as the first hostile takeover in the Indian IT industry.
+L&T's takeover of Mindtree was described at the time as the first hostile takeover in the Indian IT industry.

 In March 2020, Mindtree announced the appointment of Dayapatra Nevatia as COO with immediate effect.
 He joins the company from Accenture where he was the managing director as well as the director for delivery for advanced technology centers in India.

-In April 2022, speculation arose that Mindtree and Larsen & Toubro Infotech will be merged.
-The combined entity was named LTIMindtree after official merger in November 2022.
-In December 2022, LTIMindtree had a Market cap of Rs.1,29,369.32 crore.
+In May 2022, L&T announced that Mindtree will be merged into Larsen & Toubro Infotech (LTI).
+The merger was completed in November 2022 and the combined entity was named LTIMindtree.

 Services

 Mindtree works in Application Development and Maintenance, Data Analytics, Digital Services, Enterprise Application Integration and Business Process Management, Engineering R&D, Enterprise Application Services, Testing, and Infrastructure Management Services.

-The company offers various research and development services including Bluetooth Solutions, Digital Video Surveillance, an integrated test methodology called MindTest, an IT infrastructure management and service platform called MWatch, the application management service, Atlas, SAP Insurance and OmniChannel.

-Mindtree's business is structured around clients in verticals such as Banking, Capital Markets, Consumer Devices & Electronics, Consumer Packed Goods, Independent Software Vendors, Manufacturing, Insurance, Media & Entertainment, Retail, Semiconductors and the Travel and Hospitality industry.
+Mindtree's business is focused clients on Banking, Capital Markets, Consumer Devices & Electronics, Consumer Packed Goods, Independent Software Vendors, Manufacturing, Insurance, Media & Entertainment, Retail, Semiconductors and the Travel and Hospitality industry.

 Mindtree's workforce includes thousands of employees who serve as Microsoft Azure outsourced support agents.

 Employees

-Mindtree has a total of 23,814 employees as of March 2021, of which 32% were women.
-Its workforce consists of employees from over 80 nationalities working from various offices around the globe.
-Out of its total workforce, 95% are software professionals and remaining 5% work in support and sales.
+Mindtree has a total of 35,071 employees as of fiscal year 2022.
+The workforce consists of employees from over 80 nationalities working from various offices around the globe.
+Out of total workforce, 95% are software professionals and remaining 5% work in support and sales.